BA (Hons)

 Dance training at Lincoln focuses on contemporary techniques and works to develop and nurture creative practice.
 A variety of modules aim to help students to develop transferable skills in preparation for their future career.

-The course offers a daily dance class in contemporary techniques, contemporary ballet, commercial-based practices, anatomy and fitness, choreography and performance (live, digital, and site specific) and dance management and production.
-The course aims to equip students with the knowledge essential to become self-producing artist operating within the dance industry as well as those interested in pursuing a portfolio career within the arts after graduation.
+The course offers a regular dance classes in contemporary dance techniques, contemporary ballet, commercial-based practices, anatomy, fitness and somatics, choreography and performance (live, digital, and site specific) and dance management and production.
+The course aims to equip you with the knowledge essential to become self-producing artists operating within the dance industry as well skills to pursue a portfolio career within the arts after graduation.

 The practice-based curriculum reflects the vocational needs of professional dancers.
 It gives students the opportunity to engage with practical and theoretical methods to become stronger dancers and more dynamic dance-makers.